Yubbe: Puntland–Somaliland dispute

 In 2007, the conflict between Puntland and Somaliland sharpened when the Somaliland army took advantage of internal conflicts within Puntland to occupy Las Anod (Puntland–Somaliland dispute.)

 In October 2015, the chairman of the Somaliland Election Commission in Sanaag region was abducted in Yubbe and taken to Puntland-controlled Badhan.

 In March 2019, Somaliland troops blocked traffic between Yubbe and Hadaftimo.
 Local residents demonstrated against the Somaliland army's advance.
 The elders of Erigavo met secretly to demand the withdrawal of the Somaliland army from Yubbe.

 In August 2019, the Puntland-appointed governor of the Sanaag region announced that "the Somaliland army has withdrawn from the Sanaag region, with the exception of Yubbe, and the militias on the Puntland side have been nationalized."

 In November 2019, residents of Yubbe witnessed a group of al-Shabaab members in the neighborhood Ga'an-Marodi.

 In February 2020, Somaliland troops from Yubbe fought Puntland troops in Kadhada village, 18 kilometers away.
 After the battle, Puntland forces claimed victory over Somaliland forces, capturing prisoners and military vehicles.

 In March 2021, the Somaliland-appointed governor of the Sanaag region, who lives in Erigavo, called on the residents of Yubbe to cooperate with him, as a planned maternity hospital and other development projects in Yubbe have been suspended.

 In January 2023, Somaliland army withdraws from Yubbe.

+In April 2024, Somaliland’s Minister of Transport and Road Development laid the cornerstone for the road connecting Yubbe and Erigavo in Erigavo, urging the residents of Yubbe to participate in the road construction and provide the necessary funding.

+In August 2025, the Puntland government has reportedly incorporated the Yubbe clan militia into its own forces as part of Operation Cal Madow.